 Why buy frozen waffles when you can make your own fresh ones or freeze them yourself?
 Plus in addition to these being zero-waste, they are healthier for you too.
-Here is my favorite easy whole wheat waffle/pancake recipe:
+Here is my favorite easy whole wheat waffles or pancakes.

 1 1/2 cups whole wheat flour